Oakland Raiders' Biggest Remaining Offseason Question Marks

 Two rookies, two second-year players and two veterans have a legitimate shot at earning the starting spot through the offseason.
 Yes, you can include Denver Kirkland in the six-man battle.

-Many thought David Sharpe, the Raiders' fourth-round pick, would practice behind left tackle Donald Penn as his eventual replacement, but the Florida product says he's taking snaps at right tackle via Sirius XM NFL Radio.
+Many thought David Sharpe, the Raiders' fourth-round pick, would practice behind left tackle Donald Penn as his eventual replacement, but the Florida product says he's taking snaps at right tackle, via Sirius XM NFL Radio.

-Del Rio says seventh-year veteran Marshall Newhouse leads the competition, which isn't a newsflash considering he's the most experienced in games played among the bunch log-jammed at the position.
+Del Rio says seventh-year veteran Marshall Newhouse leads the competition, which isn't a newsflash considering he's the most experienced in games played among the bunch logjammed at the position.

-For those looking to pinpoint a favorite in the right tackle competition focus on Sharpe's development and second-year pro Vadal Alexander, who put together a decent showing as an in-season replacement at the position during the 2016 campaign.
+For those looking to pinpoint a favorite in the right tackle competition, focus on Sharpe's development and second-year pro Vadal Alexander, who put together a decent showing as an in-season replacement at the position during the 2016 campaign.

 Who Earns the Starting Spot at Middle Linebacker?